-2003, Designing the High Line Competition, New York (In collaboration with D. Allin)
+2003, Designing the High Line Competition, New York (In collaboration with David Allin)

 Given: Manhattan’s ‘High Line,’ once a functioning elevated rail structure, operates as the infrastructure for a system of advertisements.
 In an area such as Chelsea it holds billboards announcing gallery openings or current exhibitions.
 In other vicinities, it holds signs proclaiming the presence of car washes and gas stations.
 One could say, therefore, that the High Line is now being used to publicize the contents of its surrounding context.
 The neighborhoods adjacent to the High Line are undergoing a process of rapid gentrification.
 Chelsea has become known for its array of art galleries.
 The Meat Packing District is becoming increasingly cluttered with trendy brunch spots, nightclubs, swanky bars, among a host of other upscale locations of leisure.